 The disease strikes those in early childhood, beginning with uncontrolled and repetitive muscle contractions called dystonia.
 These symptoms are accompanied by unique signs seen on MRI brain imaging.
-The diseases progresses over several years and causes optic nerve damage with a significant reduction in vision but apparently without cognitive decline.
+The disease progresses over several years and cause optic nerve damage with a significant reduction in vision but apparently without cognitive decline

 This study was recently published in the leading journal The American Journal of Human Genetics and has a number of important implications.
 A gene that had not previously been identified as being responsible for a disease in humans showed damage in the presence of the disease.
 Furthermore, an entire metabolic pathway that had not yet been connected to disease in humans was involved.
 Specifically, this pathway is responsible for the production of fatty acids within mitochondria, the power plants of cells.